code42/code42cli/docs/userguides/profile.md

 code42 profile create --name MY_FIRST_PROFILE --server example.authority.com --username security.admin@example.com
 ```

-Your profile contains the necessary properties for logging into Code42 servers.
+Your profile contains the necessary properties for authenticating with Code42.
 After running `code42 profile create`,
 the program prompts you about storing a password.
-If you agree, you are then prompted to input your password.
+If you agree, you are then prompted to enter your password.

 Your password is not shown when you do `code42 profile show`.
 However, `code42 profile show` will confirm that a
 password exists for your profile.
 If you do not set a password, you will be securely prompted to enter a password each